hectorakemp/ultratab/README.md

 The idea came from speaking to a few PhD candidates, and thinking about their habits of keeping tabs open for once.

-I'm hoping it will have Zotero integration, as well as filtering and sorting on website, date, Author, etc.
+I'm hoping it will have Zotero integration, as well as filtering and sorting on website, date, author, etc.